cloudflare/cloudflare-docs/products/firewall/src/content/cf-rulesets/rulesets-api/update.md

 For more information on deploying rulesets, check [Deploy rulesets](/cf-rulesets/deploy-rulesets).

 ## Example - Update ruleset description

-You can use this API method to update the description of an existing ruleset.
+You can use this API method to update the description of an existing ruleset or phase entry point.

 <Aside type='warning' header='Important'>

 You cannot update the description or the rules in a Managed Ruleset.
-You can only define overrides to customize the ruleset behavior.
+You can only [define overrides](/cf-rulesets/managed-rulesets/override-managed-ruleset) to customize the ruleset behavior.

 </Aside>